greeve/eportfolio/04_competency_b.md

 This also influences the type of work performed by information professionals.

+(connective stuff)

+An reflective essay assignment in LIBR 200 explores a professional association within the information profession.
+Professional associations are typical of non-profit organizations that support the advancement of professionals within a given field of labor.
+Researching and writing about the Association of Research Libraries helped further understand one type of organizational setting available to information professionals.

+Information retrieval systems are an essential part of many organizational settings where information professionals practice.
+Their form and use evolve as technology continues to advance and improve.
+A reflective essay assignment in LIBR 200 about information retrieval systems sheds light on a core part of the practice of information professionals.

+Strategic planning is an essential tool to guide and shape the environment and direction of an organization.
+The practice of information professionals within organizations is directly affected by the organization's mission, aims, values, and goals.
+A semester-long project to develop a strategic plan for an existing public library was valuable to better understand the organizational setting where public library staff practice their craft.

+LIBR 200 Reflective Essay: Professional Associations

+LIBR 200 Reflective Essay:
+Information Retrieval Systems

+LIBR 204 Strategic Planning Project

 - Start with what you understand the competency to mean - define the competency.
 Be careful to thoroughly address each part of the competency.
 Explain why it is important to the profession as a whole.
 Use the rubrics -these are your guidelines to writing a successful statement of competency.
 - Discuss what coursework/work experience prepared you for understanding and being able to perform the competency.
 - Now present and discuss each piece of evidence you selected - say why you selected this evidence and how it demonstrates your competency and the skills and knowledge you learned.